Rtone/raspberrypi-firmware-rauc-bootloader-backend/README.md

 ## NATIVE BOOTCHOOSER IMPLEMENTATION

-The native bootchooser implementation in the RAUC tree is on its way.
+The native bootchooser implementation in the RAUC tree is [ongoing][PR].

 ## EXAMPLE